Michael Jordan: Legacy

 Jordan's athletic leaping ability, highlighted in his back-to-back Slam Dunk Contest championships in 1987 and 1988, is credited by many people with having influenced a generation of young players.
-Several NBA players, including James and Dwyane Wade, have stated that they considered Jordan their role model while they were growing up.
-In addition, commentators have dubbed a number of next-generation players "the next Michael Jordan" upon their entry to the NBA, including Penny Hardaway, Grant Hill, Allen Iverson, Bryant, Vince Carter, James, and Wade.
-Some analysts, such as The Ringer's Dan Devine, drew parallels between Jordan's experiment at point guard in the 1988–89 season and the modern NBA; for Devine, it "inadvertently foreshadowed the modern game's stylistic shift toward monster-usage primary playmakers", such as Russell Westbrook, James Harden, Luka Dončić, and James.
-Don Nelson stated: "I would've been playing him at point guard the day he showed up as a rookie."
+Several NBA players, including James and Dwyane Wade, have stated that they considered Jordan as their role model while they were growing up.
+Commentators have also dubbed a number of players "the next Michael Jordan" upon their entry to the NBA, including Penny Hardaway, Grant Hill, Allen Iverson, Bryant, Vince Carter, James, and Wade.
+Jordan's jersey number, 23, also became iconic; numerous subsequent NBA players have worn it to pay tribute to him, including James, Metta Sandiford-Artest, and Anthony Davis.

 Although Jordan was a well-rounded player, his "Air Jordan" image is also often credited with inadvertently decreasing the jump shooting skills, defense, and fundamentals of young players, a fact Jordan himself has lamented, saying: "I think it was the exposure of Michael Jordan; the marketing of Michael Jordan.
 Everything was marketed towards the things that people wanted to see, which was scoring and dunking.
 That Michael Jordan still played defense and an all-around game, but it was never really publicized."
 During his heyday, Jordan did much to increase the status of the game; television ratings increased only during his time in the league.
 The popularity of the NBA in the U.S. declined after his last title.
-As late as 2020, NBA Finals television ratings had not returned to the level reached during his last championship-winning season.
+As late as 2022, NBA Finals television ratings had not returned to the level reached during his last championship-winning season.